 Our hospice team will talk to you about your wishes and needs and review these with you regularly.
 We will work with you and those who care about you and at every step we will strive to ensure we respond to your needs.
 We also know that you may change your mind and wish to come to the hospice if you had previously chosen to be at home.
 Equally you may be admitted to the ward but then wish to return to your home.
 In certain situations due to medical or nursing care it may not be possible for someone to be cared for at home but we will always talk to you and provide you with a place of safety that is right for you.

 Patient confidentiality is paramount and we would not be able to discuss the details of a patient with a third party, unless you are an authorised carer or next of kin.
 However, if you have concerns about a family member, friend or a member of the community, whether they are known to you or not, then please get in touch with us:

-Although Woking & Sam Beare Hospices gets some government funding we are a registered charity [No.: 1082798 / 1115439].
+Woking & Sam Beare Hospice receives some government funding but we are a registered charity [No: 1082798 / 1115439].
 We work collaboratively with GPs, Health Care Providers, District Nurses, other carers' groups and other services and organisations across the region but we are not a part of the NHS.

-All of the services that Woking & Sam Beare Hospices provide for patients, their carers and families, are offered FREE of charge.
+All of the services that Woking & Sam Beare Hospice provide for patients, their carers and families, are offered FREE of charge.